-Aviva, Norwich Union's parent company, recently announced its acquisition of the RAC.
+Aviva, Norwich Union's parent company, announced its acquisition of the RAC in 2005.
 The acquisition brings together the RAC's powerful brand and customer base with the expertise and leading position in motor insurance of Norwich Union Insurance.

 t: 020 8313 3030